SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 ### cacheSize (deprecated)

 **Warning:** This setting is deprecated.
 Please use `cacheSizeMemory` instead together with enabling the SSR feature toggle `ssrFeatureToggles.limitCacheByMemory`.
-The deprecated setting `cacheSize` doesn't allow for precise and predictable control of the actual memory usage of the cache, as opposed to the new setting `cacheSizeMemory`..
+The deprecated setting `cacheSize` doesn't allow for precise and predictable control of the actual memory usage of the cache, as opposed to the new setting `cacheSizeMemory`.

 The `cacheSize` setting is a number that limits the cache size to a specific number of entries.
 This setting helps to keep memory usage under control.